We've independently reviewed this article to make sure it's as accurate as we can make it.

 Tip: If you’re going to buy a High-Efficiency washing machine, please consider that you’ll need to use a HE detergent to prevent excessive suds and avoid damaging your appliance.

-As you probably imagined, the price of washing machines can vary depending on their type, size, capacity, and features.
+The price of washing machines can vary depending on their type, size, capacity, and features.

 You see, front-load washers typically cost more than top-load washers because they have a more complex design and advanced technology.

-This is why I suggest looking for a washing machine with a stainless steel drum.
+I suggest looking for a washing machine with a stainless steel drum.
 This material is more durable, rust-resistant, and easier to clean.

 #7 Wash Programs